 Persian Cat Kitten Advice

-Persian cat and kitten advise, tips and tidbits
+Persian cat and kitten advice, tips and FAQ’s

 As years have turned into decades we have become Persian feline specialists with tested and true advise for those of you with a various database of questions regarding the needs and concerns of Persian and Himalayan cats.

 This page features YOUR questions and our knowledgeable and experienced answers.

 Question: What type of cat food do you feed at your cattery?